Dornsife Public Health Scholarships and Fellowships

 Dornsife School of Public Health provides PhD students financial support through training grants, scholarship, stipends, and work as a teaching or research assistants at Drexel University.

-PhD applicants are automatically reviewed for a graduate assistantship, which includes full tuition remission, a health insurance subsidy and a stipend in exchange for 20 hours-a-week of teaching and/or research support, based on department needs.
+PhD applicants are automatically reviewed for a fully funded graduate assistantship, which includes full tuition remission, a health insurance subsidy and a stipend in exchange for 20 hours-a-week of teaching and/or research support, based on department needs.
 Graduate assistantships can be renewed yearly based on student’s performance and available funding.